ABOUT

 Whether you dwell in the city or study abroad, USC and the Thornton School of Music offer resources to support your journey.

-Student playing lute outdoors on campus.
+Student playing guitar outdoors on campus.

 Los Angeles is home to over nine million people from more than 140 countries.
 USC Thornton’s location allows you to engage with this dynamic city via scholarship and practice.